MicrosoftDocs/Hololens/hololens/hololens-troubleshooting.md

 [Back to list](#list)

-## Keyboard does not switch to special characters
+## Keyboard doesn't switch to special characters

 There is an issue during OOBE, where once the user has chosen a work or school account and is entering their password, trying to switch to the special characters on the keyboard by tapping the &123 button does not change to special characters.